Click here to see Utrust on Facebook

 EAP Adds Themes and Student Leadership Focus

 The Utrust Employee Appreciation Program flourished in 2010 as a new focus on student leadership in the EAP was implemented.
 The student leadership effort was led in each school by an appreciation team called the A-Team.
 The program began promoting a theme for celebrating each appreciation day.
-A Utrust Writing Competition was initiated as part of the EAP and 14 awards were presented to winners across the state.
+A Utrust Writing Competition to honor school employees was initiated as part of the EAP and 14 awards were presented to winners across the state.

 The 11th Annual Utrust Member Appreciation Dinner was held at the Pinnacle building in downtown Nashville.
 A newly created slideshow describing the EAP celebrations in local school systems was shown and awards were presented to Hawkins and Jackson Counties for Most Outstanding EAP.